anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NCPI will demonstrate progress based on driver research projects every six months.

-## Working Towards a Federated Data Ecosystem
+## The NCPI is helping to create a federated, genomic  data ecosystem.

  <hero small>The NCPI will establish and implement guidelines and technical standards to empower end-user analyses across participating platforms and facilitate the realization of a trans-NIH, federated  data ecosystem.
  </hero>

 ### Participating Genomic Data Commons

  ![HERO](./_images/ncpi-cloud.png)

-The following genomic data commons platforms are participating in the NCPI effort:
+The NCPI is is driving interoperability across  four genomic data commons:

 [**AnVIL**](/) - The NHGRI Genomic Data Science The Genomic Analysis, Visualization, and Informatics Lab-space, or AnVIL, is NHGRI's genomic data resource that leverages a cloud-based infrastructure for democratizing genomic data access, sharing and computing across large genomic, and genomic-related data sets. [[more]](/ncpi/platforms#analysis-visualization-and-informatics-lab-space-anvil)